 Checking your bags mid-route

-I have an advanced Amtrak check-bag travel tip; you can check bags mid-route.
+I have an advanced Amtrak check-bag travel tip: You can check bags mid-route.

 For example, if you travel from Sturtevant, WI, to DC, you must carry your bags onto the Hiawatha, but when you get to Chicago, you can check your bags there and grab them in DC.
-But be aware, in most cases, you need to do this 45 minutes before your train departure.

 Boarding an Amtrak train at an unstaffed station